 Wideman Education Foundation (WEF) is an inclusive community that promotes Project Management (PM) competencies and skills and connects individuals and organizations to the world of Project Management.
 The Foundation organizes a yearly competition that promotes Project Management skills amongst students.
-Please see our video from last year’s event.
+Please see our video from our inaugural year.

 How do you qualify to participate?